YvesW/client-resizer/README.md

 # Client Resizer
 Also annoyed by having to change your client's size (game size), resizable scaling, or position every time you move RuneLite to a different monitor or when doing a different activity?
-Or are you a big fan of snap back/contain in screen?<br>
+Or are you a big fan of snap back/contain in screen, or client anti-drag?<br>

 **Client Resizer allows for automatic or hotkey-based resizing and repositioning of the client.
-It also allows for changing the resizable scaling, and for containing your client in screen (snapping back).** It's especially useful for people that have multiple monitors of different sizes or resolutions, or for people that like to resize or (re)position their client in specific scenarios (e.g. per activity).<br>
+It also allows for changing the resizable scaling, for containing your client in screen (snapping back), and for client anti-drag.** It's especially useful for people that have multiple monitors of different sizes or resolutions, or for people that like to resize or (re)position their client in specific scenarios (e.g. per activity).<br>

 **This plugin adds the following features:**
 - Automatically resize your client when it's moved to a different monitor.
 This can be configured per monitor attribute, e.g. per ID string (differs for every monitor), resolution (dimension) or refresh rate.